 Libreboot pre-installed.
-Minifree will, on request, install a Linux distro or FreeBSD/OpenBSD of your choosing – if no such request is made, the laptop will come with Debian Linux pre-installed.
+Minifree will, on request, install a different Linux distro or FreeBSD/OpenBSD of your choosing – if no such request is made, the laptop will come with Debian Linux pre-installed.

 The price is in GBP (British Pound, £).
 You can pay in a different currency e.g. USD/EUR, if you wish; use xe.com currency converter to get the correct exchange rate, and send the amount.
 Minifree’s bank provider automatically converts foreign currency to GBP, when received.